|

 does Jonathan consider this film some of his finest

-work, but it has been a very successful film as
+early work, but it was a very successful film as

 Jonathan completed